yousan/WordPress-Coding-Standards/README.md

 3. Register WordPress standards in PHP_CodeSniffer configuration.
 4. Make `phpcs` command available from `wpcs/vendor/bin`.

-For convenience of using `phpcs` as global command you might want to add path to `wpcs/vendor/bin` directory to a `PATH` environment of your operating system.
+For convenience of using `phpcs` as global command you might want to add the path to the `wpcs/vendor/scripts` (PHPCS 2.x) or `wpcs/vendor/bin` (PHPCS 3.x) directory to a `PATH` environment for your operating system.

 ### Standalone